psusecurity/psusecurity.github.io/README.md

 Welcome to the 2017 NSA Competition!

 This competition is a 2-stage cyber competition on crash forensics against memory corruption attacks.
-Different from existing Capture the Flag (CTF) competitions - which focus on skills such as reverse-engineering, network sniffing, and cryptanalysis etc. - the proposed security competition focuses on the skill set needed for software vulnerability identification.
+Different from existing Capture the Flag (CTF) competitions - which focus on skills such as reverse-engineering, network sniffing, and cryptanalysis etc. - the proposed security competition focuses on the skillset needed for software vulnerability identification.
 In other words, the techniques required for contest participants include memory forensics, and dynamic and static analysis of vulnerable programs.

 The main goal of the competition is to serve as an educational exercise to give participants experience in finding security loopholes that may be found in commonly available software.
-In addition, the contest aims to attract a diverse population of students to the field of cyber-security.
+In addition, the contest aims to attract a diverse population of students to the field of cybersecurity.
 The contest will produce a collection of core dumps attributable to real-world memory corruption attacks.
 We will make these dumps publicly available as a resource to cyber security educators and researchers.

 ## Registration
+// Who's eligible to participate?
+Graduate?
+Undergraduate?
+From which universities?
+// What information should be included in the registration email?
+Name, lastname, student id? student email?
+Team members?
+// What should teams look like?
+Max amount of members?
+Min amount?

+The competition is only open for students, no matter high school student, undergradute student or graduate student.
+Students could collaborate as one team.
+Team members should be 1 to X.

 To get started, register by sending an email to <s2istnsa@gmail.com>.
-You could use one .edu email account or student id as credential.
+The object of registration email should be team name and team members, for example, **Team XXX with Members - XXX, XXX**.
+If you want to attach more information, please write them in the body of the email.

+If you have one edu email account, you could register by that email account.
+Otherwise, you need to provide student id as your credential in the body.

 Then, visit [the Preparation section](#preparation) to receive instructions on how to prepare your virtual machine for the challenge.

 For information on core dump and for some tips on how to get started, check out the [References](#references) section.